-Floo d Modification Option Description of Option Required Actions Cost Estimate Implementation Responsibility MCA Ranking Priority FM1 Great Western Highway Culvert Upgrade Replace the existing triple 1.5 metre diameter culverts with three 1.5m wide by 1.8m high box culverts Transport for NSW (TfNSW) to \$0.6 million Penrith City Council and Transport for NSW 4 Low FM2 Railway and Hobart Street Culvert Upgrade Replace existing pipe, box & arch culverts between Hobart St and Plasser Cres with 2.7m wide x 2.1 m high box culvert with TfNSW to gain an \$1 million Penrith City Council and Sydney Trains =3 Medium
+Floo d Modification Option Description of Option Required Actions Cost Estimate Implementation Responsibility MCA Ranking Priority FM1 Great Western Highway Culvert Upgrade Replace the existing triple 1.5 metre diameter culverts with three 1.5m wide by 1.8m high box culverts Council to coordinate with Transport for NSW (TfNSW) to determine the wiliness to be part of the implementation of this option.
+Any future FM1 investigations should include FM8 to ensure downstream properties are not adversely impacted. \$0.6 million Penrith City Council and Transport for NSW 4 Low FM2 Railway and Hobart Street Culvert Upgrade Replace existing pipe, box & arch culverts between Hobart St and Plasser Cres with 2.7m wide x 2.1 m high box culvert Council to initiate discussions with TfNSW to gain an understanding of their willingness to contribute to the implementation process and understand any constraints within railway land that may limit the feasibility of the option.
+If the above discussions yield a positive outcome, survey of existing services should be collected.
+A hydraulic assessment should be completed to determine the optimal drainage configuration between Hobart Street and Plasser Crescent (taking account of any constraints identified during stages 1 and 2).
+Penrith City Council and Sydney Trains =3 Medium

 Floo d Modification Option Description of Option Required Actions Cost Estimate Implementation Responsibility MCA Ranking Priority 4) Detailed concept design plans and cost estimates should be prepared for the preferred design option.
 A revised economic assessment should be completed to confirm the economic performance of the option.
-5) Pending a successful economic outcome, detailed construction plans can be prepared, funding can be sought, and the option can be potentially implemented FM4 Canberra Street, Sydney Street and Brisbane Street Stormwater Upgrades Provide new 1.2m dia stormwater pipes along Canberra Street, Sydney Street and Brisbane Street plus new stormwater inlets Survey of existing services in the area of the new pipe alignment should be collected.
+Pending a successful economic outcome, detailed construction plans can be prepared, funding can be sought, and the option can be potentially implemented FM4 Canberra Street, Sydney Street and Brisbane Street Stormwater Upgrades Provide new 1.2m dia stormwater pipes along Canberra Street, Sydney Street and Brisbane Street plus new stormwater inlets 1) 2) 3) Survey of existing services in the area of the new pipe alignment should be collected.
 Concept design options should be explored taking account of the services information.
 This should be supported by a hydraulic assessment and the preparation of revised cost and flood damage estimates for each design option.
 Detailed construction plans should then be prepared for the preferred concept design option.
 This should be supported by a detailed cost estimate so that funding for the option can be sought. \$1.3 million Penrith City Council =3 Medium

-Flood l Modification Option Description of Option Required Actions Cost Estimate Implementation Responsibility MCA Ranking Priority FM8 Oxley Park Basin Augmentation Provide additional storage volume in existing detention basins located between Great Western Highway and Oxley Park Public School 2) Council to initiate discussions with Oxley Park Public School to explain their flood exposure and to seek input into the option and the works that would need to be completed on school grounds.
-If the above discussions yield a positive outcome, concept design options should be explored.
-This should aim to maximise the hydraulic benefits across the school and downstream properties while avoiding adverse flood impacts across private property.
-Detailed construction plans should then be prepared for the preferred concept design option.
-This should be supported by a detailed cost estimate so that funding for the option can be sought. \$0.9 million Penrith City Council 1 High
+Floo d Modification Option Description of Option Required d Actions Cost Estimate Implementation Responsibility MCA Ranking Priority FM8 Oxley Park Basin Augmentation Provide additional storage volume in existing detention basins located between Great Western Highway and Oxley Park Public School with Oxley Patto explain the and to seek i option and the would need to need the across the set downstream avoiding advances privat 3) Detailed consistent of the preferred option.
+This supported by discussions yield a ome, concept hs should be is should aim to e hydraulic benefits hool and properties while erse flood impacts e property. struction plans be prepared for d concept design should be y a detailed cost hat funding for the \$0.9 million Penrith City Council 1 High